German stocks - Factors to watch on September 24

-FRANKFURT, Sept 24 The DAX top-30 index looked set to open 0.2 percent higher on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0639 GMT.
+FRANKFURT, Sept 24 The DAX top-30 index looked set to open 0.3 percent lower on Thursday, according to premarket data from brokerage Lang & Schwarz at 0607 GMT.

 The following are some of the factors that may move German stocks: